RustamKazmi/RustamKazmi/README.md

 Hi, I’m Rustam Ali Kazmi.
-I’m a Full‑Stack Developer specializing.
+I’m a Frontened Software Engineer specializing in Angular / React .
 Currently working remotely, open to new opportunities.
 - 📫 How to reach ...
 Email:ashfaqkazmi1975@gmail.com

 <!---